 If a recruiter ever contacts you and asks for a resume before knowing anything about your professional background, don't send it.
-Your resume could land in places where you don't want it to be.
-A professional recruiter, though he is working for the client company, not you, will want to ensure that you are a "good" candidate.
+Your resume could land in places where you don't want it to land.

 - What are you seeking in a new employer that you don't currently have available where you are presently working?

-A professional recruiter will want to know that she has not only done a good job for the client, but that she also kept your best interests in mind as well.
-(When I was recruiting, most of my referrals came from satisfied candidates who I had treated with respect.)
+A professional recruiter will want to know that she has not only done a good job for the client but that she also kept your best interests in mind as well.
+(When a professional recruiter does an effective job recruiting, most of their referrals will come from satisfied candidates who were treated with respect.)

-I also gave them the courtesy of thorough communication, even if I wasn't able to place them on a new job for one reason or another.
+Professional recruiters also need to give the candidates the courtesy of thorough communication, even if they aren't able to place them on a new job for one reason or another.